Wildlife of Niger

-There are 136 mammal species in Niger, of which 2 are critically endangered, 2 are endangered, 9 are vulnerable, and 1 is near-threatened.
+There are 136 mammal species in Niger, of which two are critically endangered, two are endangered, nine are vulnerable, and one is near-threatened.
 One of the species listed for Niger can no longer be found in the wild.
-Bird Life International has reported 528 species of birds of which three are globally threatened and one is an introduced species; many species may be yet to be discovered in the rich avifauna seen here in spite of thin vegetation.
+Bird Life International has reported 528 species of birds of which three are globally threatened and one is introduced; many species may yet be discovered in the rich avifauna here in spite of thin vegetation.

-Conservation of wildlife is ensured by laws and regulations enacted by the Government of Niger, which has enforced a permanent ban on hunting so that animals such as lions, hippos and giraffes are safe in the wild.
-The arrival of Abdim's storks (Ciconia abdimiiis) heralds the impending monsoon season giving a signal to farmers to until the land for agricultural operations.
+The Iullemeden, a rich underground aquifer, underlies Niger and its neighbors Mali and Nigeria.
+It is closely monitored and these countries are trying to stop overexploitation lowering round water levels and reducing storage in Lake Chad and perennial flows of the Niger River.
+The wildlife is largely dependent on those sources.

-The Iullemeden, an aquifer rich in ground water resources, underlies Niger and its neighbors Mali and Nigeria and is being closely monitored; these countries are jointly attempting to stop its overexploitation, which is causing not only lowering of ground water levels but also the reduction of storage in the Lake Chad and perennial flows of the Niger River on which wildlife of the country is largely dependent.
+The dama gazelle (Nanger dama) has become a national symbol.
+Under the Hausa name meyna or ménas the dama appears on the badge of the Niger national football team, who are popularly called the Ménas.

 Legal provisions

 French colonial laws were the initial basis for environmental legislation.
 Hunting was officially banned in 1974.
-Over the years after independence, for conservation of wildlife, laws in the form of acts and regulations have been enacted and a large number of wildlife reserves and national parks have been established by the Government of Niger.
+Since independence, laws have been enacted and a large number of wildlife reserves and national parks have been established by the government of Niger.

 Local social attitudes towards the environment

-While the country is not lacking laws and acts in natural resources such as water, forests and trees on arable land, flora and fauna the main issue is of establishing proper implementation mechanism.
+While the country is not lacking laws about water, forests and trees on arable land, flora and fauna, the main issue is of establishing proper implementation mechanism.
 A general sense of lack of any utility of the wildlife persists.

 However, some of the local people in some regions feel the need to preserve a few species of birds and sacred forests for posterity.
 In the Air Mountains near Tchirzorone, a local marabout (a religious leader)) prevents destruction of trees and animals.
 They are also preserved for their medicinal qualities.
-In fact, the arrival of Abdim's stork (Ciconia abdimii) is an indication of the arrival of monsoon season giving a signal to the farmers to until their land for agricultural operations.
+In fact, the arrival of Abdim's stork (Ciconia abdimii) is an indication of the arrival of monsoon season which farmers take as a signal to prepare their fields for the rains and new season crops.

-Its dependence on international institutions and NGOs for assistance for wild life conservation is quite large as the finances of the state are inadequate to meet the annual expenses.
+Its dependence on international institutions and NGOs for assistance for wildlife conservation is quite large as the finances of the state are inadequate to meet the annual expenses.